sclavijosuero/pw-api-plugin/README.md

 # pw-api-plugin

-Playwright plugin for comprehensive API testing and presenting results in a user-friendly manner in the Playwright UI and HTML Report.
-Supports Playwright native API and Axios requests.
+Playwright plugin for comprehensive API testing and result presentation using the Playwright UI, Trace Viewer, and HTML Report.
+It significantly aids debugging processes and supports both Playwright's native API and Axios requests.

 ![Overview](videos/overview.gif)